Photos: Eva Carasol, Miquel Coll, Roberto Ruiz.

 Audio Fotos Redes sociales Videos

 Occupying the 1200m2 top floor of the Meier building, ‘Notes for an Eye Fire’ brought together specially commissioned works and recent productions shown in Barcelona for the first time.
-It comprised a wide range of disciplines, including painting, sculpture, works on paper, video installation, performance, photography and textiles, and was driven by a desire to defend and verify the making of on-site exhibitions as experiences that envelop us as whole sensing bodies in space.
+The exhibition spanned a wide range of disciplines, including painting, sculpture, works on paper, video installation, performance, photography, and textiles, and was driven by a desire to defend and verify the making of on-site exhibitions as experiences that envelop us as whole sensing bodies in space.

-Considering some visitors were unable to visit the museum, particularly in the wake of COVID-19 restrictions, significant efforts were made to maximise the communicative potential of the exhibition website.
-This entailed the inclusion of participant profiles, images showcasing related works, detailed artwork descriptions, as well as behind-the-scenes photographs and videos documenting the exhibition-making process.
+Recognising that some visitors were unable to visit the museum in the wake of COVID-19 restrictions, significant efforts were made to maximise its online potential.
+The exhibition website included participant profiles, images of related works, detailed artwork descriptions, as well as behind-the-scenes photographs and videos documenting the exhibition-making process.

-The works in the exhibition weaved together concerns and leitmotifs that emerged from the curators’ studio visits and conversations with the art community, including the city’s self-image, notions of reparation and belonging, gender dissidence and our relationship with nonhuman life.
+The exhibited works interwove concerns and leitmotifs that emerged from the curators’ studio visits and conversations with the art community, including the city’s self-image, notions of reparation and belonging, gender dissidence, and humanity’s relationship with nonhuman life.

-The exhibition title, taken from from the homonymous 2020 book of poetry by Gabriel Ventura, conjured up a powerful metaphor that provoked a questioning of the dominance of vision, urging us to explore an expanded definition of seeing that engaged our other senses and entailed new ways of navigating the world, of remembering and of producing knowledge.
+The title, drawn from Gabriel Ventura’s 2020 poetry collection, evoked a powerful metaphor questioning the dominance of vision.
+It encouraged an expanded notion of seeing—engaging all senses and inspiring new ways of navigating the world, remembering, and producing knowledge.

-The ocular form took on a life of its own in the exhibition’s imagination, in the form of projects that explored theatre or performance, the spatial relationship between stage and auditorium and the loop as narrative.
+The ocular motif took on a life of its own in the exhibition’s imagination, in projects exploring theatre or performance, the spatial interplay between stage and auditorium and narrative loops.
 Such perspectives and scales also encircled how the museum established a connection with its neighbourhood, and vice versa, at a time when perhaps we all questioned and saw afresh what our own place in the world might be.

-A small publication “Passió i cartografia per a un incendi dels ulls” [Passion and cartography for an eye fire] was the poetic colophon of the exhibition, and included a new three-part poem–dérive by Gabriel Ventura that decomposed the exhibition’s plurality of voices into a textual topography.
-As part of the exhibition’s public programme, on January 13, 2022, Ventura and the flamenco singer Pere Martínez recited and sang the verses during a performative event that took visitors through the museum galleries.
-Designed by Ana Domínguez Studio, the book also features photo documentation of the works in the exhibition, as well as a ghostly evocation of its graphic identity—translucent pages that seem to veil the images and words with billowing smoke clouds and flashes of energy.
+A small publication “Passió i cartografia per a un incendi dels ulls” [Passion and cartography for an eye fire] served as the exhibition’s poetic colophon, and included a new three-part poem–dérive by Gabriel Ventura that decomposed the exhibition’s plurality of voices into a textual topography.
+As part of the exhibition’s public programme, Ventura and the flamenco singer Pere Martínez recited and sang the verses during a performative event that took visitors through the museum galleries.
+Designed by Ana Domínguez Studio, the book features photo documentation of the works in the exhibition, alongside a ghostly evocation of its graphic identity—translucent pages veil the images and words, creating an effect of billowing smoke clouds and flashes of energy.

 Archives